robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 Systems Engineering View

 ???
-# Things to note:
+Things to note:
-* The system of interest identification scopes the set of system elements, system element interconnections, and the environment that it operates in
+> The system-of-interest identification scopes the set of system elements, system element interconnections, and the operational environment where security engineering efforts are needed.
-* All _other systems_ that interact with the system of interest are included in the operational environment
+> _Other systems_ that interact with the system-of-interest are included in the operational environment.
-* Some enabling systems may exist outside the environment of operation, for example, the compiler used at the developer site, open source developer
+> Finally, some enabling systems may exist outside the environment of operation, for example, the compiler used at the developer site, open source developer

-# Can you think of _other systems_ that introduce risk?
+> Can you think of _other systems_ that introduce risk for your open-source software selection?

-# Can you think of _enabling systems_ that introduce risk?
+> Can you think of _enabling systems_ that introduce risk for your open-source software selection?

 ---
 class: center, middle
 # Security Engineering Perspective

+???
+With an understanding of the security engineering view, we can now define the goals and objectives from a security engineering perspective.

 ---
 # Security Engineering Perspective